malabz/TPMA/README.md

-# TPMA: a two pointer meta-alignment tool to ensemble different nucleic acid multiple sequence alignment results
+# TPMA: a two pointers meta-alignment tool to ensemble different nucleic acid multiple sequence alignment results

 TPMA is a tool written in C++20 for combining and refining multiple MSA results using a two-pointer algorithm.
 It runs on Linux.